 Marc Edelman, op. cit. chapter 1 through 4, pp.44-155.

-Enrique Cienfuegos and Laura Carlsen, AHuman Rights, Ecology and Economic Integration: The Peasant Ecologists of Guerrero,@ in Timothy Wise, Hilda Salazar and Laura Carlsen eds, Globalization: Economic Integration and Popular Resistance in Mexico, (Bloomfield, CT: Kumarian Press, 2003) pp. 43-64;
+[Highly Recommended for anyone particularly interested in rural movements would be to read either: Enrique Cienfuegos and Laura Carlsen, "Human Rights, Ecology and Economic Integration: The Peasant Ecologists of Guerrero," in Timothy Wise, Hilda Salazar and Laura Carlsen, eds, Globalization: Economic Integration and Popular Resistance in Mexico, (Bloomfield, CT: Kumarian Press, 2003) pp. 43-64;

-Gavin Fridell, "Fair Trade and Neoliberalism: Assessing Emerging Perspectives," Latin American Perspectives 33, no. 6 (November 2006) available as a pdf file
+Gavin Fridell, "Fair Trade and Neoliberalism: Assessing Emerging Perspectives," Latin American Perspectives 33, no. 6 (November 2006).

 Jennifer J. Johnson, "Deregulating Markets, Reregulating Crime: Extralegal Policing and the Penal State in Mexico," in Saskia Sassen, ed., Deciphering the Global: Its Scales, Spaces and Subjects, (New York: Routledge, 2007), pp. 265-282.